nft-fun/generate-bitbirds/README.md

 I don't *think* I had to install the 'random' library included in the script to use the number randomization feature but might have.

-As you're setting this up please reach out to me on discord or twitter if you encounter specifics not mentioned in here and I'll add them for posterity.
+If you encounter specific setup items I haven't mentioned here let me know, and I'll add them.

 # How this script works
 The video I've put on youtube will go into more depth, but to summarize: